 I'm pleading the fifth.

-And Sean, I they asked me too.
+And Sean, they arrested me too.

-And if you ever say it differently the second time, boy, they get to decide, oh, criminal referral, here we go.
+And if you ever say it differently the second time, boy, they get to decide: oh, criminal referral, here we go.

 And then more years of your life is ruined because of these idiots.

-This was a setup by the upper echelons of the FBI um because based on the simple fact that the man at the center of the entire Russia fake conspiracy, the professor, uh, who told me in London that the Russians had thousands of Hillary Clinton's emails,
+This was a setup by the upper echelons of the FBI because based on the simple fact that the man at the center of the entire Russia fake conspiracy, the professor who told me in London that the Russians had thousands of Hillary Clinton's emails, this guy was introduced to me by an FBI legal attaché in the UK named Arvinder Sambe, who had a direct relationship to Mueller after 9-11.

-I guess this uh chaotic situation we found ourselves in the last three years, she also was introducing uh the dep the equivalent of the deputy attorney general of the UK to Bruce Orr at that infamous uh dinner of the oars four days before the Trump Tower uh set up meeting that also we later found out was orchestrated.
+And I have just found out recently that the same lady who introduced me to this person, who created this, I guess, this chaotic situation we found ourselves in the last three years, she also was introducing the equivalent of the Deputy Attorney General of the UK to Bruce Orr at that infamous dinner of the ORS four days before the Trump Tower setup meeting.

-So this entire thing was a pre-planned orchestrated event.
+So this entire thing was a pre-planned, orchestrated event.

 So somebody was taking orders, and those orders came from the top of the FBI under Obama.